 For many years Pete worked for Al Giddings building underwater housings and lighting equipment.
 Eventually, Pete founded Hydroflex, a company that specializes providing underwater film equipment and services to Hollywood.
 Pete is now the most successful underwater cinematographer in the feature film business.

-One way to dive with and lean from professionals is to sign up for dive tours aboard live-aboard boats.
+One way to dive with and learn from professionals is to sign up for dive tours aboard live-aboard boats.
 Many professionals build their libraries by booking space on dive boats.
 Sign up and then ask to help.
 Holding light cables for someone like me can be painfully boring especially after paying a lot of money to go on a dive vacation, but it is a step in the right direction.
 Michele and I occasionally book space aboard live-aboards to make films or build our library.
 When Michele and I book commercial live-aboards with space available, we post the dates on our website.

 How you deal with money will make you or break you in almost any business.
 John Heywood’s ancient proverb “You can’t have your cake and eat it too” is very wrong when it comes to money.
 The most valuable thing money can provide is financial security and, ultimately, financial independence.
 You can only acquire these things by not spending your money.